-Fig. 5 shows an example in which the technique was applied to a create an NPR version of a digital photograph.
+Fig. 5 shows an example in which the technique was applied to a create an NPR version of a photograph.
 Notice how the different regions of the picture are expressed using a number of unique, self-created stroke primitives.
-While such a technique may be useful for artists, we see its main user group in the general public.
-For example, people will be able to experiment with their personal photographs as touchsensitive displays are becoming increasingly common.
-The use of easy and intuitive hand postures will allows users to employ a range of styles without having to resort to looking up menu options.
+While this technique may be useful for artists, we see its main user group in the general public: People will be able to experiment with their personal photographs as touch-sensitive displays are becoming increasingly common.
+The use of easy and intuitive hand postures will allow users to employ a range of styles without having to resort to looking up menu options.